Azure/ResourceModules/docs/wiki/UtilitiesTestModuleLocally.md

 1. Invoke the global module test for the provided template file path and run all tests for it

 If the switch for either the validation test (`-ValidationTest`) or deployment test (`-DeploymentTest`) was provided alongside a HashTable for the token replacement (`-ValidateOrDeployParameters`), the script will
-1. either fetch all parameter files of the module's parameter folder (default) or use a specify parameter file you can provide via the `parameterFilePath` parameter instead.
+1. either fetch all parameter files of the module's parameter folder (default) or you can specify a single parameter file by leveraging the `parameterFilePath` parameter instead.
 1. Create a dictionary to replace all tokens in these parameter files with actual values.
 This dictionary will consist
    - of the subscriptionID & managementGroupID of the provided `ValidateOrDeployParameters` object,
    - add all key-value pairs of the `-AdditionalTokens` object to it,